Manitoba Music is the hub of Manitoba’s vibrant music community.

 Throughout the year, Manitoba Music hosts professional development events, including workshops and panels, featuring top industry professionals and songwriters from across Canada and beyond.
 We also provide mentor sessions, one-on-one training with our staff, as well as informal discussions with successful local artists and industry professionals.

-We keep our members informed about variety of topics, including deadlines, funding information, performance opportunities, and important industry developments through our weekly e-newsletter, quarterly printed newsletter, website, social networking sites, and through direct one-on-one contact.
+We keep our members informed about variety of topics, including deadlines, funding information, performance opportunities, and important industry developments through our weekly e-newsletter, website, social networking sites, and through direct one-on-one contact.

 Represent and Promote

 Our popular website is a tool to help promote our members and the Manitoba music scene both here at home and around the globe.
-Features include comprehensive concert listings, streaming radio, weekly music downloads, a searchable artist and industry directory, profiles for all our members, and a variety of useful resources for music fans, artists, and industry alike.
-The site routinely gets over 40,000 page views per month and has over 11,000 regular users who keep coming back for all the latest news and music.
+Features include comprehensive concert listings, streaming playlist, weekly music downloads, a searchable artist and industry directory, profiles for all our members, and a variety of useful resources for music fans, artists, and industry alike.
+The site routinely gets over 50,000 pageviews per month and has over 11,000 regular users who keep coming back for all the latest news and music.
 Manitobamusic.com is also a source for music supervisors and talent buyers searching for music for their projects.

-Manitoba Music and the Winnipeg Folk Festival co-present a regular series of open mic nights at The Folk Exchange, hosted by a different Manitoba Music member on the third Friday of each month (except June, July, and August).
+Manitoba Music presents a regular series of open mic nights, hosted by a different Manitoba Music member on the third Tuesday of each month (except June, July, and August).

 Live Music Events and Showcases

 Manitoba Music presents and co-presents a number of live music events throughout the year.
-These activities are aimed at increasing the profile of Manitoba Music and local artists within the community at events such as The Ex, Festival du Voyageur, Winnipeg Folk Festival, and public concerts at The Forks.
+These activities are aimed at increasing the profile of Manitoba Music and local artists within the community at events such as the Winnipeg Folk Festival, Exchange District BIZ, and public concerts at The Forks.
 In addition, local artist showcases are produced for visiting industry personnel such as speakers in the Music Works professional development series.

 Manitoba Music is the voice of the Manitoba music industry in communications with government and other stakeholders.
 We conduct and distribute industry research and gather data on the size, makeup, and economic growth of the industry.
 We also gather integral information on the accomplishments of our industry, including awards and nominations, showcases, touring, new music releases, film/TV placements, and more.